birds

 Cedar Waxwings in the Red-Hot Poker flowers, seed heads forming… Hillsboro, OR.
 18H x 24W inches soft pastels on paper.

 I’ve seen this only twice, for just one or two mornings during Spring when the Red-Hot Poker flowers are at their peak.
 This is why I have my camera handy at all times.
 Wings fluttering, the birds would lose their balance and change positions as the tall stocks bent from their weight, hovering briefly to sip the nectar of the fresh flower buds.
-Last summer I watched Cedar Waxwings hovering to eat tree berries, and I even saw them flying out to catch bugs in mid-air.
-Some things you only see once – it feels so special to be in the right place at the right time.
+Last summer I watched Cedar Waxwings hovering beside branches to eat tree berries, and on another occasion, flying out to catch bugs in mid-air.
+Some things you only see once, and it feels so special to be in the right place at the right time.

 Feeding Cockatoos, Apollo Bay, Australia